momochi000/typewar/README.md

   lock up or break the game
 + Seems to be broken sometimes, attack mode

+#### REFACTOR: redo the way character sheets are built and come in from server
+They should be assembled from model joins that live over on the rails app then passed down to the game engine in json format from a GET request then stored into the character model/entity client side and also diced up to build the character
 #### BUG: With a single character skill fragment, there is an error when the skill completes
 it goes from state ready to cooldown which throws an error, the game seems to work however so this is low priority